meghanharrington/meghanharrington.github.io/index.md

 Over the last few years, we have seen the rise of many movements fighting for **civil rights**, whether it is **anti-racist**, **feminist** or in our case, for **gay rights**.
 Indeed, it seems that with the **liberation of speech** thanks to **social networks**, everyone can have a voice and not only journalists, politicians or personalities on TV shows, as used to be the case.
 Therefore, **minorities are finally getting heard,** but are they really becoming more accepted?

 This liberation of speech has led to very positive outcomes, encouraging a general open-mindedness on the matter of gay rights.
-On **June 26, 2015, the U.S Supreme Court legalized same-sex marriage in the fifty states,** what impact did it have on the American opinions?
+On **June 26, 2015, the U.S Supreme Court legalized same-sex marriage in the fifty states,** what impact did it have on Americans' opinions?

 In our data story, we are going to focus on who is speaking about the **LGBTQ+ community**, the evolution of opinions on the subject, and what differences we can see across states in the USA, with a special attention to politicians' statements.